nithinmurali/pygsheets/docs/source/reference.rst

 API
 ---

-The Drive API is wrapped by :class:`DriveAPIWrapper <DriveAPIWrapper>`.
-Only implements functionality used by this package.
+The Drive API is wrapped by :class:`DriveAPIWrapper <DriveAPIWrapper>`, and the Sheets API is wrapped by :class:`SheetAPIWrapper <SheetAPIWrapper>`.
+They Only implements functionality used by this package.

 .. toctree::